 1-Who’s a good candidate for ceramic brackets?

 Ceramic brackets are the best choice if you want your brackets to be subtle, elegant and low-key.
-They are usually tooth-colored, white or clear.
-They are less noticeable and usually invisible.
+They are often tooth-colored, white or clear.
+They are relatively less noticeable and usually invisible.

 2-How long is the length of treatment for ceramic brackets in comparison with metal brackets?

 Ceramic brackets take about 18 months to 30 months to straighten your teeth, in comparison to less time required for metal brackets.
 If ceramic brackets come into contact with the opposite tooth, it could wear off that tooth whereas, this is less probable with metal brackets.

 3-How durable are ceramic brackets in comparison with metal brackets?